jamesohortle/UnicodeHover/README.md

 Pull requests (in particular for new languages) are welcome.

-- Non-printable characters, by definition, do not normally have glyphs associated with them and so usually no glpyhs will be displayed.
+- Non-printable characters, by definition, do not normally have glyphs associated with them and so usually no glyphs will be displayed.
 However, the description and link will still be shown.
 If a font somewhere on your system defines a glyph for a non-printable character, it will be displayed.

 ## Release Notes